kotlin-hands-on/hands-on/Introduction to Coroutines and Channels/04_Suspend.md

 ![](./assets/4-suspend/SuspensionProcess.gif)

-When the computation is ready to be continued, it's gets returned to a thread (but not necessarily to the same one).
+When the computation is ready to be continued, it gets returned to a thread (but not necessarily to the same one).

 Let's return to our `loadContributorsSuspend` example.
 Each "contributors" request now waits for the result via the suspension mechanism.